-It was all work and work.
+It was all work and no play.
 He hadn’t forgotten that she was precious to him at all.
-But Femi Omari was a strict man and work was the most important thing in his life before anything else.
+However, Femi Omari was a strict man and work was the most important thing in his life before anything else.

-His telephone rang and when he saw that the call was from the security men at the gate, he wondered what was happening.
+His telephone rang.
+The call was from one of the security men at the gate.
+Femi wondered if there was a problem.

 “Who the heck is Chantal?
-I am not expecting any guest today,” he said and then paused for a while.
+I am not expecting any guests today,” he said and then paused for a while.
 “Let me speak to the lady,” he added.

-“Hello Mr. Femi, this is Chantal, Tiana’s friend,” the shrilly female voice came through the phone.
+“Hello Mr. Femi, this is Chantal; Tanna’s friend,” the shrill female voice came through the phone.

-“I don’t know you, I can’t recall your name, but since you’re from Tiana, you can come in.
+“I don’t know you.
+I can’t recall your name but since you’re from Tanna, you can come in.
 Give the phone to the security man,” he said.